leftxs/vagrant.docker/docs/source/about/motivation.md

 There is **nothing** wrong with them !
 It is quite possible that we will move to one of them in the future.

-These two are more meant to be for hosting, our idea is more for developing on containers, which is if course also possible with boot2docker or CoreOS.
+These two are more meant for hosting, our idea is more for developing on containers, which is of course also possible with boot2docker or CoreOS.

 mtbc ....